 This course will introduce the participants to team coaching and team learning.
-As the excellence of the Finnish educational system shows, students mature their potential much more when they approach novel subjects and problems together rather than individually.
-Team learning requires dialogue and discussion while dealing with conflict and defensive routines.
-Team coaching helps teachers take advantage of the potency of team learning by fostering a strong sense of group identity.
+Students mature their potential much more when they approach novel subjects and problems together rather than individually.

 By the end of the course, you will be able to coach student teams promoting dialogue and constructive discussion.
-As a participant, you will head home with new perspectives on teaching and learning as well as with a plan on how to introduce team learning in your classrooms.
+As a participant, you will head home with new perspectives on teaching and learning, and with a plan on how to introduce team learning in your classrooms.